valory-xyz/open-autonomy/docs/advanced_reference/commands/autonomy_mint.md

 `--owner OWNER_ADDRESS`
 : Owner address of the package.

+`--update TOKEN_ID`
+: Update the existing mint with the latest package hash.

 ### Examples

 Mint the `abstract_abci` skill with dependency IDs 35 and 42 in a local chain: